wileycousins-edu/intro_to_circuits/h-bridge/README.md

 Source: Cyril Buttay, CC-BY-SA 2.5,  http://en.wikipedia.org/wiki/File:H_bridge.svg

-By alternation which switches are open and which are closed, the motor will turn clockwise or counterclockwise.
+By alternating which switches are open and which are closed, the motor will turn clockwise or counterclockwise.

 ![h-bridge states](images/hbridge-states_wikipedia.png "turning the motor")